tudelft3d/PSSNet/README.md

 # PSSNet
   PSSNet: Planarity-sensible Semantic Segmentation of Large-scale Urban Meshes.
-  Our source code will be released in Q1, hopefully.
+  Our source code will be released by the end of January 2023.
+Stay tuned!